ViditNaithani22/Indoor-Navigation-System-using-ESP32/README.txt

 N => Constant depends on the Environmental factor.
 Range 2–4, low to-high strength.
 If disturbence in RSSI is low (getting similar RSSI values at a given position) then use 2.
 If disturbence in RSSI is high (getting completely different RSSI values at a given position) use 4.
 Otherwise calculate your own N. the meathod is given here - https://journals.sagepub.com/doi/full/10.1155/2014/371350

-Take three wifi beacons and place each one on a different wall of your room.
+Take three wifi beacons and place each one on a different wall of your room. you can take 3 mobile phones with their hotspot on but with no password.

 Determine Measured Power of a wifi beacon =>
 Use 'print-wifi-rssi' -> to print the RSSI of a wifi beacon.